Are you running in the right trainers?

 Did you know that the average marathon runner goes through two pairs of training shoes before they reach the finish line?
 The majority of running shoes have 250-400 miles in them before they need replacing.
 With use and over time the cushioning of your shoes becomes compressed and less effective at supporting your feet as they strike the ground and push off.
 You may see buckling or creasing through the inside edge of the shoe’s sole and into the arch support.
 Wearing dead running shoes can compromise your single leg stability, running gait and lead to unhappy feet (and compensatory injuries further up the chain).

-If you are going to buy new shoes to wear during the event, we would recommend buying these in no later than March and wearing them in for Race Day.
+If you are going to buy new shoes to wear during the event, we would recommend buying these in no later than July/August and wearing them in for Race Day.

 Don’t be tempted by the trends – buy the trainers to suit you!

 Overall, the most important piece of advice we can give is to choose trainers that suit you and your feet.
 In the right pair of trainers, you should be able to run without any pain or niggles.
 We do see runners being pulled towards trends in footwear, particularly minimalist shoes that are modelled on the barefoot running movement.
 Unless you are a seasoned runner and have eased yourself gradually into training with this type of shoe, we wouldn’t recommend jumping into this particular trend.